 - For me and many campers, the sleeping arrangements are a top priority.
 Invest in good quality gear.

 - If there are other non-negotiable items and you have limited packing space, think about how you might make compromises elsewhere to help in the comfort stakes.
+Or alternatively, check out our space saving ideas for camping article.

 - Ensure you have a well equipped camp kitchen and a range of compatible and delicious recipes that everyone enjoys.
 If you need some inspiration, check out our camp kitchen setup article.